xxfoundation/elixxir-docs/end_to_end.md

 * Diffie–Helmen: Length is 3072 bits.
 Discrete log-based component of key negotiation.
 * SIDH: Length of public key is 3024 bits.
 Quantum resistant component of key negotiation.

-## Auth Request message format
+## Auth Request Response Protocol

-The Auth Request message is encapsulated in a series of nested structs.
-The inner most payload is known in our code as the Request Format.
+### Cryptographic Function Glossary

+* H(x): H is a cryptographic hash function.

+* DH(my_private_key, partner_public_key):
+  Diffiehellman function used to calculate a shared secret.

+* ownership_proof(my_private_key, partner_public_key):
+  The ownership proof is simply the hash of a Diffiehellman shared secret and the ownership proof vector, defined as:

+  H(DH(my_private_key, partner_public_key) | "ownershipVector")

+  Which is to say that "ownershipVector" vector is also hashed along with the Diffiehellman output.

+* E(key, payload): Stream-cipher encrypt the payload.

+* D(key, payload): Stream-cipher decrypt the payload.

+* Encrypt(key, payload): Encrypt and then MAC:
+  EncryptMAC(key, E(key, payload))

+* Decrypt(key, payload): MAC then Decrypt:
+  if MAC(key, payload) {
+	  D(key, payload)
+  }

+### Common message structures

+The Auth Request and Response protocol messages are both composed from the following common nested structures:

+* cMix Message: This message is the outer most protocol message and is responsible for routing the message through the network in such a manner as to leak very little metadata.
+See our [cMix section](cmix.md) for a detailed discussion.
+Suffice it to say here we note that this message encapsulates an encrypted Payload field.

-Request Format encapsulates two fields:
+* Base Format Message: The Base Format Message encapsulates two fields:

-   * ID
-   * Message Payload

-The Request Format is encapsulated within the Payload field of the "Encrypted Format" message.
-This Encrypted Format message type contains the following fields:

    * Payload
+   * DH_public_key

+* Encrypted Formate Message: The Encrypted Format Message encapsulated these encrypted fields:

+   * Payload
    * ownership proof
    * SIDH public key

-The Encrypted Format message is encrypted and then MAC'ed, the ciphertext and MAC output is then encapsulated by the Base Format message's "Payload" field and contains one other field containing a diffiehellman public key.
+## Auth Request Message format

+The Auth Request Message is composed of a series of nested structs.
+The inner most payload is known as the Request Format Message and it encapsulated two fields:

+   * ID
-   * Payload
+   * Message Payload
-   * DHPublicKey

-The Encrypted Format message is finally encapsulated by the cMix message which has various fields described in our cMix specification document.

-This nested series of structs can be summarized in this Golang inspired pseudocode:
+This nested series of structs can be summarized programmatically with Golang inspired pseudocode, like so:

     c := &CMixMessage {
         ... // Various cMix fields